gayverjr/opencap/README.md

 We currently support an interface with the [OpenMolcas](https://gitlab.com/Molcas/OpenMolcas) and [Pyscf](https://github.com/pyscf/pyscf) packages to compute resonance positions and widths using the complex absorbing potential method (CAP).

-Please see the [examples](https://github.com/gayverjr/opencap/tree/master/examples) directory to help get you started on using the software.
+Please see the [examples](https://github.com/gayverjr/opencap/tree/master/examples) directory or the [tutorial](https://gayverjropencap.readthedocs.io/en/latest/tutorial.html) to help get you started on using the software.

 # Documentation
 Our documentation is currently under construction.
 We have separate documentation for the